-Almost 20 years later, with the reopening of the global science world to South Africa, a UNESCO Chair in Groundwater was created at the University of the Western Cape to serve the southern African region with groundwater expertise.
+Almost 20 years later, with the reopening of the global science world to South Africa, a UNESCO Chair in Groundwater was created at the University of the Western Cape to serve the southern African region with developing groundwater expertise.

 Approximately 600 students graduated in the last 10 years from these two institutions alone, 127 with a Masters or PhD.
-Approximately seventy percent of these postgraduate qualifications would have been achieved through a WRC project.
+Approximately 70 % of these postgraduate qualifications would have been achieved through a WRC project.

-The WRC also supports several other universities (Fort Hare, Venda, Pretoria, Zululand, KwaZulu-Natal, North West and Witwatersrand), science councils, NGOs and consulting firms.
+The WRC also supports several other universities (Fort Hare, Venda, Pretoria, Zululand, KwaZulu-Natal, North West and Witwatersrand), science councils, NGOs and consulting firms in developing groundwater expertise.